Al Sharpton: Freddy's Fashion Mart

-On December 8, 1995, Roland J. Smith Jr., one of the protesters, entered Harari's store with a gun and flammable liquid, shot several customers and set the store on fire.
+On December 8, 1995, Roland J. Smith Jr., one of the protesters, entered Harari's store with a gun and flammable liquid, shot four people and set the store on fire.
 The gunman fatally shot himself, and seven store employees died of smoke inhalation.
 Fire Department officials discovered that the store's sprinkler had been shut down, in violation of the local fire code.
 Sharpton claimed that the perpetrator was an open critic of himself and his nonviolent tactics.
 In 2002, Sharpton expressed regret for making the racial remark "white interloper" but denied responsibility for inflaming or provoking the violence.